Valladolid is located in the Yucatan state of Mexico, which is known for its natural beauty, thousands of cenotes and the iconic Chichen Itza.

 We went to one with an awesome outdoor garden area, and another which served up delicious vegan and vegetarian cuisine.

-You need about 2 days to see ALL the cenotes in the area, you’ll be surprised at how many there are.
+You need about 2 days to see ALL the cenotes in the area, and you’ll be surprised at how many there are.

-Chichen Itza is a wonderful place to visit and if you’ve only got time to see one set of Mayan ruins in Mexico, then this is your choice.
+Chichén Itzá is a wonderful place to visit, and if you’ve only got time to see one set of Mayan ruins in Mexico, then this is your choice.

 Anyway, mini rant over.

-Either way up to you.
+Either way, it's up to you!

-Bradley and I visited via moped with a combined day of discovering cenotes and the drive was wonderful (until the rain started to pour from the heavens and even our little plastic raincoats couldn't save us haha)
+Bradley and I visited via moped with a combined day of discovering cenotes and the drive was wonderful (until the rain started to pour from the heavens and even our little plastic raincoats couldn't save us haha).

-Tours to Chichen Itza are plentiful, and often combine stops in Valladolid, a variety of cenotes and include lunch, so they can be excellent value!
+These are plentiful, and often combine stops in Valladolid, a variety of cenotes and include lunch, so they can be excellent value!

 There is a lot to choose from, so I've done the research and narrowed it down to these tours.

-Haven’t had a margarita in Mexico yet?
-Well, that’s basically a sin, so fix that with one of the great options on offer in Valladolid.
+Well, that’s basically a sin, so you’ll want to fix that ASAP with a variety of great options on offer here in Valladolid!

 If you don’t feel brave enough to rent a moped (Don’t blame you, I make Brad drive!), then you can easily rent bikes in Valladolid.